BrianLusina/PythonSnips/web_programming/scrapping_codewars_leaderboard/README.md

 You should get and parse the html of the codewars leaderboard page.
-You can use the 'nokogiri' gem(Ruby) or 'BeautifulSoup'(Python) or 'jsdom'(Javascript).
+You can use the 'nokogiri' gem(Ruby) or ' BeautifulSoup'(Python) or 'jsdom'(Javascript).
 For Javascript: Return a Promise resolved with your 'Leaderboard' Object!

 You must meet the following criteria:

 Return a 'Leaderboard' object with a position property.
 Leaderboard#position should contain 500 'User' objects.
 Leaderboard#position[i] should return the ith ranked User(1 based index).
-Each User should have the following properties:
+Each User should have the following
+properties:

 ``` python
 User#name    # => the user's username, not their real name